bareos/bareos/docs/manuals/source/TasksAndConcepts/TheWindowsVersionOfBareos.rst

 .. limitation:: Windows: |dir| does not support MySQL database backend.

-   When running the |dir| on Windows, only PostgreSQL (and SQLite) database backends are supported.
+   When running the Director on Windows, only PostgreSQL (and SQLite) database backends are supported.
    SQLite is best suited for test environments.

-.. limitation:: Windows: |sd| only support backup to disk, not to tape.
+.. limitation:: Windows: Storage Daemon only supports backup to disk, not to tape.

+   The Windows version of the |sd| currently only supports backup to disk.
+   Access to tape devices and to media changers is not supported.

 .. limitation:: Windows: The default installation of |webui| is only suitable for local access.